 Salary and Career Info for a Bachelor of Psychology Degree

-While 25% of graduates with a bachelor's degree in psychology go on for further education, 75% pursue one of many available careers using their bachelor's degree.
-Possible careers range from working as a social and human service assistant to teaching high school psychology.
+Possible careers for those with a bachelor's degree in psychology range from working as a social and human service assistant to teaching high school psychology.
 Careers in business and criminal justice are also open to those with an undergraduate degree in psychology.

 Social and Human Service Assistant Career Information

-The U.S. Bureau of Labor Statistics (BLS) projects that careers in social and human services will grow by 28% during 2010-2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects that careers in social and human services assistance will grow by 22% during 2012-2022 (www.bls.gov).
 Employees in this field work as assistants to professionals, such as social workers and psychologists, in a variety of jobs.

 These assistants may work in positions such as case management aides, client advocates, youth workers, mental health aides, social worker assistants or community support workers.
 Social and human service workers provide emotional support while assisting clients in accessing services, gaining independence and improving their quality of life; but specific duties vary depending on the individual's role and amount of training.